I7-Examples/Zork/docs/source.txt

 Carry out kicking: if dead flag is true, say "All such attacks are vain in your position." instead;
 say "Kicking [a noun] is not notably useful."

-Table of Fancy Status
-left				central	right
-" [the player's surroundings]"	""	"Score: [score]    Moves: [turn count]"

-When play begins:
-if wide enough,  change right alignment depth to 25;
-else  change right alignment depth to 10.
-Rule for constructing the status line:
-     if wide enough, fill status bar with Table of Fancy Status;
-    else fill status bar with Table of Ordinary Status;
-     rule succeeds.
-To decide whether wide enough:
-(-(0->$21>=60)-).
 Lamp-power is a number that varies.
 Lamp-power is usually 130.
 Every turn:
   if the battery-powered brass lantern is switched on begin;